ryantxr/email-clear/README.md

 ## Laravel integration

 The application under `code/` now provides a simple Gmail connection flow.
 After registering and verifying your account, visit `/settings/gmail` to connect your mailbox.
 A console command `php artisan gmail:scan` will read recent messages and update the `user_tokens` table with the last scanned time.

+## Standard IMAP Accounts

+In addition to Gmail OAuth, you can connect any standard IMAP inbox.
+Visit `/settings/imap` to add your server host, port, encryption type, username and password.
+Credentials are encrypted in the database.

+Run `php artisan imap:scan` to process all saved accounts using the same OpenAI powered classifier.